adempiere/adempiere-all-services/README.md

   Variables used in this file are taken from file *.env*.
 - *.env*: definition of all variables used in *docker-compose.yml*.
 - *env_template*: template for definition of all variables.
-- *start-all.sh*: shell script to start docker compose.
+- *start-all.sh*: shell script to automatically execute docker compose.
 - *stop-and-delete-all.sh*: shell script to delete all containers, images, networks and volumnes created with *start-all.sh*
 - *postgresql/Dockerfile*: the Dockerfile used.
-- *postgresql/initdb.sh*: Postgres starting shell script.
-It launches a restore database when there is none and a backup exists.
+- *postgresql/initdb.sh*: shell script executed when Postgres starts.
+It launches a restore database when there is no database and a backup exists.
-- *postgresql/postgres_database*: the mounting point on the host for the database from the Postgres Container.
+- *postgresql/postgres_database*: mounting point on the host for the Postgres container's database.
 This makes sure that the database is not deleted even if the docker containers, docker images and even docker are deleted.
-- *postgresql/backups*: the mounting point for the backups/restores from the Postgres Container.
+- *postgresql/backups*: the mounting point for the backups/restores from the Postgres container.

 ## Installation
 ### Requirements